TiDB Cloud Glossary

 traffic filter

-A list of IP addresses and Classless Inter-Domain Routing (CIDR) addresses that are allowed to access the TiDB Cloud cluster via a SQL client.
+A list of IP addresses and Classless Inter-Domain Routing (CIDR) addresses that are allowed to access the TiDB Cloud resource via a SQL client.
 The traffic filter is empty by default.

 V